Steps in this module:

 - You have a required choir rehearsal on a day you have been scheduled to work.
 Plan the phone call you will make to tell your supervisor

 - When you make the call that you planned in item 3, your supervisor does not answer the phone.
-Script the voicemail message you will leave her or him.
+Script the voicemail message you will leave them.